 Call for new children’s authors!

-Libri Publishing is extending our partner publishing initiative into children’s literature.
-In autumn 2019 we’re launching Child’s Eye.
+Libri Publishing has extended our partner publishing initiative into children’s literature with the introduction of Child’s Eye.

 Great Uncle Stanley (for ages 4-6) explores the fact that children are often more attentive than we give them credit for … and parents often aren’t.